-Subject-specific computational models, also called digital twins, have the potential to provide new ways of understanding a disease, simulating therapies and predicting outcomes.
-In parallel, the increasing availability of medical data and progress in artificial intelligence (AI) led to significant breakthroughs in various scientific domains.
 Artificial Intelligence for Computational Modeling of the Heart presents recent research developments towards streamlined and automatic estimation of the digital twin of a patient’s heart by combining computational modeling of heart physiology and artificial intelligence.
-The book first introduces the major aspects of multi-scale modeling of the heart and the compromise that modelers may need to do to achieve subject-specific simulations.
-The reader will then learn how AI technologies could unlock robust estimation of cardiac anatomy, obtain meta-models for real-time biophysical computations and estimate model parameters from routine clinical data.
-The concepts introduced in this book will be illustrated through concrete clinical applications.
+The book first introduces the major aspects of multi-scale modeling of the heart, along with the compromises needed to achieve subject-specific simulations.
+Reader will then learn how AI technologies can unlock robust estimations of cardiac anatomy, obtain meta-models for real-time biophysical computations, and estimate model parameters from routine clinical data.
+Concepts are all illustrated through concrete clinical applications.

-- Discusses AI-based technologies for robust anatomical modeling from medical images, data-driven reduction of multi-scale cardiac models, and estimation of physiological parameters from clinical data
+Discusses AI-based technologies for robust anatomical modeling from medical images, data-driven reduction of multi-scale cardiac models, and estimations of physiological parameters from clinical data

 Graduate students as well as researchers in academia or industry, whose area of research is in subject-specific modeling of heart function, biomedical engineering, computational physiology, medical image analysis and artificial intelligence

 1. Introduction 2.
 Multi-scale Models of the Heart for Individualized Simulations 3.
 Learning Cardiac Anatomy: from Images to Heart Avatar 4.
 Data-Driven Reduction of Cardiac Models 5.
 Machine Learning Methods for Robust Parameter Estimation 6.
 Clinical Applications 7.
 Conclusion and Perspective